Lofelt/NiceVibrations/core/datamodel/README.md

 ## Running Benchmarks

-Currently we are benchmarking all deserialisation, validation and conversion functions for v1, v0 and ahap.
+Currently we are benchmarking all deserialization, validation and conversion functions for v1, v0 and ahap.
 This tool can be used to look for regressions in all of these areas and further benches can be added for other core data manipulation as we go.

 Run: